sfranchois/pyspark_exercise/README.md

 Setting up Spark inside Colab was done in another way.
 Java is already installed there, so skipped.

-Migration to use RDD DataFrames ongoing.
+Migration to use RDD DataFrames after a Pandas version was implemented.

+The schema was deduced from the superset, and used while loading the data from JSON

+GDPR compliance: the sensitive data was encrypted with a strong AES key.
+The key is stored in a Google Colab secret.

+Data is written to a parquet file, with partitioning on branch ID